-\subsection{Non-flat Universe Extensions}
+\subsection{Non-flat universe extensions}

 Although the $\Lambda$CDM model assumes spatial flatness, several recent analyses suggest that the cosmic curvature may deviate slightly from zero.
-Planck data indicate a mild preference for a closed Universe \cite{aghanim2020planck,handley2021curvature,di2020planck}, while low-redshift probes lean towards an open geometry \cite{wu2024measuring}.
-These tensions motivate considering non-flat cosmologies.
+Planck data indicate a mild preference for a closed universe \citep{aghanim2020planck,handley2021curvature,di2020planck}, while low-redshift probes lean towards an open geometry \citep{wu2024measuring}.
+These tensions motivated us to consider non-flat cosmologies.